 At the heart of the issue is a fundamental clash between the West’s desire to dismantle Iran’s capability to produce a nuclear bomb, and the Islamic republic’s insistence that it should retain the capacity to enrich uranium for a civilian energy program.

 The West wants Iran to dismantle virtually all but a few thousand of its 19,000 centrifuges which can be used to develop weapons-grade uranium.

-But Iran bristles at destroying machines in which it has invested billions of dollars, and says it should retain the right to enrich for its civilian nuclear energy program.
+But Iran bristles at destroying machines in which it has invested billions of dollars, and wants to retain many more of the centrifuges.

-Under the 2013 interim deal, Iran agreed to freeze parts of its nuclear program and allow daily inspections of some nuclear sites in return for a partial release of billions of dollars from blocked oil revenues.
+Under an interim deal agreed last November, Iran agreed to freeze parts of its nuclear program and allow daily inspections of some nuclear sites in return for a partial release of billions of dollars from blocked oil revenues.

-The final deal would aim to ease fears Iran is seeking to develop an atomic bomb, by expanding the time needed for Tehran to make such a weapon and allowing for a tough monitoring regime by the UN nuclear watchdog, the IAEA.
+The final deal would be designed to ease fears that despite its denials Iran is seeking to develop the atomic bomb, by expanding the time needed for Tehran to develop a nuclear weapon and allowing for a tough monitoring regime by the UN nuclear watchdog, the IAEA.